marcopodda/network-quantification/README.md

-## Code for the article "Efficient Quantification on Large-Scale Networks" (submitted)
+## Code for the article "Efficient Quantification on Large-Scale Networks"

+This is the code for the article [Efficient Quantification on Large-Scale Networks](https://link.springer.com/article/10.1007/s10994-025-06915-w) (Machine Learning, Springer, 2025).

 Inside this repository you will find two different implementations: